staranto/tfctl/README.md

 > **Supercharge your Terraform workflow with powerful CLI queries**

 **tfctl** is a command-line tool for querying Terraform and OpenTofu infrastructure.
-You can query workspaces, organizations, modules, and state data across multiple backend types from a single interface.
+State querying is a main use-case, but tfctl also lets you query the broader Terraform ecosystem —workspaces, organizations, and modules—across multiple backends to power reporting and automation.

 ## Why tfctl?

-The native Terraform CLI provides essential infrastructure-as-code capabilities, but it lacks powerful state querying tools and offers no way to query other elements of the Terraform ecosystem like workspaces, organizations, or module registries.
+The native Terraform CLI provides essential infrastructure-as-code tooling, but it lacks powerful state querying tools and offers no way to query other elements of the Terraform ecosystem like workspaces, organizations, or module registries.
 This is especially problematic for automation use cases, where you need programmatic access to infrastructure metadata, state history, or cross-workspace insights.

-**tfctl fills these gaps** by providing a unified, high-performance CLI for deep querying and analysis of Terraform-managed infrastructure, enabling better automation, reporting, and operational workflows.
+**tfctl fills these gaps** by providing a unified, high-performance CLI for deep querying and analysis of the Terraform ecosystem, enabling better automation, reporting, and operational workflows.

 ## Key Features

-**Cross-Backend Support** - Works with HCP Terraform, Terraform Enterprise, local state files, S3 backends, and module registries
+**Multiple Backend Support** - Works with HCP Terraform, Terraform Enterprise, local state files, S3 backends, and module registries

-**Fast Performance** - Built in Go with concurrent operations and intelligent caching
+**Fast Performance** - Built-in Go with concurrent operations and intelligent caching

-**Flexible Output** - Filter, sort, and format results as JSON, YAML, or formatted tables
+**Flexible Output** - Filter, sort, and transform results as JSON, YAML, or formatted tables

-**Secure** - Supports encrypted state files and multiple authentication methods
+**Secure** - Supports OpenTofu encrypted state files and multiple authentication methods

 **Comprehensive** - Query any attribute available through the Terraform APIs